 If you and your dog have been enjoying watching the television series “POSE” you can teach your dog to vogue—or at least do a variation on the classic death drop move.
 The death drop trick is a variation of the trick that in other contexts is usually referred to as “play dead.”
 This fun Pride-themed trick is sure to impress your friends and chosen family!

-Step 1: Start by asking your dog to “down” or if they don’t know down lure your dog into the down position with a treat
+Step 1: Start by asking your dog to “down.”
+If they don’t know “down,” lure your dog into the “down” position with a treat.

 Step 2: Keep your dog’s nose on the treat and lure your dog’s head slightly back and over one of their shoulders.
 As you move the treat your dog’s nose will follow the treat and their whole body will begin to rotate.

 Step 3: As your dog rolls back onto their side, stop rotating the treat and bring it down to the ground.
 Now your dog is on their side with their head on the ground.
 Praise and treat your dog!
 As you are giving your dog the treat, make sure their body is still in the position where they are laying on their side with their head on the ground.
 This will help your dog make the connection that it’s that specific movement you are wanting.